hvpham-yorku/project-quick-quacker-coding/README.md

 ### 4. Complete the task
-After the branch is made, complete the task have your files be placed in the correct folders here is some resources to help get organized: https://mitcommlab.mit.edu/broad/commkit/file-structure/
+After the branch is made, complete the task
+Have your files be placed in the correct folders
+Here is some resources to help get organized: https://mitcommlab.mit.edu/broad/commkit/file-structure/

 ### 5. Add and commit your code
 Add and commit you code to the repo, then push it so it's in GitHub